ankane/searchkick/.github/pull_request_template.md

 - Follow the existing style
 - Add one or more tests if possible

-Finally, replace this text with a description of the changes.
+Finally, replace all this with a description of the changes.